-2.1 Partial photocatalytic oxidation of alcohols to aldehydes confectioneries and beverages) from the photocatalytic selective oxidation of 4-methoxybenzyl alcohol, 4-MBA.
-The process was carried out in a batch reactor containing aqueous suspensions of commercial and home-prepared TiO2 [45]; the results highlighted that the mechanism of 4-MBA disappearance consisted of two different reaction pathways occurring in parallel, i.e. the partial oxidation to PAA and the total oxidation to CO2.
+2.1.
+Partial photocatalytic oxidation of alcohols to aldehydes

+In these last years, studies were carried out on the feasibility of alcohol partial oxidation to the corresponding aldehydes by photocatalysis in organic-free water.
+G. Palmisano et al. [41] studied the formation of 4-methoxybenzaldehyde (p-anisaldehyde, PAA, a compound used for confectioneries and beverages) from the photocatalytic selective oxidation of 4-methoxybenzyl alcohol, 4-MBA.
+The process was carried out in a batch reactor containing aqueous suspensions of commercial and home-prepared TiO2; the results highlighted that the mechanism of 4-MBA disappearance consisted of two different reaction pathways occurring in parallel, i.e. the partial oxidation to PAA and the total oxidation to CO2.
 The home-prepared anatase based photocatalysts were obtained under mild conditions and showed to be much more selective than the commercial ones, i.e. TiO2 Merck and Degussa P25, with a selectivity towards PAA of ca. 41% and a conversion of 65%.
-Notably, a maximum selectivity towards PAA of ca. 56% (i.e. ca. 3 times higher than that obtained with commercial TiO2) was achieved by using a home-prepared uncalcined brookite TiO2, used for the first time for synthetic purposes [46].
+Notably, a maximum selectivity towards PAA of ca. 56% (i.e. ca. 3 times higher than that obtained with commercial TiO2) was achieved by using a home-prepared uncalcined brookite TiO2, used for the first time for synthetic purposes [42].